MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/search-knowledge-articles-csh.md

 [!INCLUDE[cc-early-access](../includes/cc-early-access.md)]

+The favorites option provides you with the ability to save the most relevant and frequently used knowledge articles and access them quickly from the **Favorite** tab, while dealing with customer issues.

+In Customer Service workspace or Omnichannel for Customer Service, when you select a favorite article, the article opens up in an app tab.​ In Customer Service Hub, you can also open your favorite articles in the pop-out mode and **Knowledge Search** option in the Knowledge area.

 The favorites option will be available in the app side pane, independent knowledge base search, smart assist, and the reference pane.

-In Customer Service workspace or Omnichannel for Customer Service, when you select a favorite article, the article opens up in an app tab.​ In Customer Service Hub, you can also open your favorite articles in the pop-out mode and Knowledge Search option in the Knowledge area.
+You can select or unselect, save, edit, and delete favorites.
 The maximum number of articles that can be marked as favorite is 50.
 You can sort the favorite articles list by date and time.
 You can see the latest published articles in the list.

 ## View knowledge articles